mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 **User must complete Two Factor Authentication**

-1. Remember that when the server response is `IdentityTwoFactorResponse`, we set 2FA data into state and also add the necessary data for the 2FA process to the `AuthResult`.
+1. Remember that when the server response is `IdentityTwoFactorResponse`, we set 2FA provider data into state, and also set `requiresTwoFactor` to `true` on the `AuthResult`.
-2. When `AuthResult.requiresTwoFactor`, the specific login strategy exports its `LoginStrategyData` to the `LoginStrategyService`, where it gets stored in memory.
+2. When `AuthResult.requiresTwoFactor` is `true`, the specific login strategy exports its `LoginStrategyData` to the `LoginStrategyService`, where it gets stored in memory.
 This means the `LoginStrategyService` has a cache of the original request the user sent.
 3. We route the user to `/2fa` (`TwoFactorAuthComponent`).
 4. The user enters their 2FA token.
 5. On submission, the `LoginStrategyService` calls `logInTwoFactor()` on the particular login strategy.
 This method then: